RockefellerArchiveCenter/social-media-policy/index.md

 ## Social Media Tips

 The best way to be interesting, stay out of trouble, and have fun with social media is to write about something that you know.

 -	There is a good chance of being embarrassed by a real expert, or of being boring, if you write about topics of which you have limited knowledge.
+-	Don’t expressly suggest or state that the RAC has endorsed a product or a particular point of view.
+However, “liking” or sharing another account’s post or a comment posted to RAC social media does not imply endorsement since such activities are an important component of audience engagement.
 -	Be concise.
 -	Use a spell-checker.
 -	The speed with which posts can be made is a blessing and a curse.
 The time to edit and reflect must be self-imposed.
 If in doubt about a post, of if something doesn’t feel right, either let it sit and look at it again later, or ask someone else to look at it.
 -	And always, always, follow the approval process before posting to RAC social media.

 ## Let’s Not Forget Our Day Jobs